mortalapeman/CSharp-OptionType/README.md

 Rationale
 =================

-Mostly because I am lazy sometimes and will write ```FirstOrDefault()``` when using LINQ and then forget to check null.
-Sometimes null may not be all that exceptional so you do not want to use ```First()```, but then you also need to remeber to handle the null case.
+Mostly because I am lazy and on occasion will write ```FirstOrDefault()``` when using LINQ and then forget to check null.
+Sometimes null may not be all that exceptional so using ```First()``` doesn't make sense, but then you also need to remeber to handle the null case.
 This is where the CSharp-OptionType comes in.

 Most of implementations of the maybe monad in C# that I have seen look something like this:
 ```